Murphdog405/Pokemon_GBC_Celebrations/README.md

 - Trainers have unique movesets
 - Mew Glitch/Missingo Glitch Restored
 - Lapras Sprites swims now in Fuchsia City
+- EXP All can now be turned on or off when obtained

 CREDITS: IF ANYONE IS MISSED PLEASE LET ME KNOW.
 IT’S HARD TO KEEP TRACK OF ALL CREDITS SINCE THIS HACK WAS STARTED BY ONE PERSON AND THEN FINISHED/TAKEN OVER BY ANOTHER….
 BUT WE WILL GLADLY ADD YOU IN 😊.